Rule 5.502. Definitions and use of terms

 (11)"Detained" means any removal of the child from the person or persons legally entitled to the child's physical custody, or any release of the child on home supervision under section 628.1 or 636.

-(12)"Domestic partner" means two adults who have chosen to share one another's lives in an intimate and committed relationship of mutual caring as described in Family Code section 297.
+(12)"Domestic partner" means one of two adults who have chosen to share one another's lives in an intimate and committed relationship of mutual caring as described in Family Code section 297.

-(13)"Educational representative" means the responsible adult who holds the educational rights for a child when the parent's or guardian's educational rights have been limited by the court.
-The educational representative acts as the child's spokesperson, educational decision maker, and parent in regard to all educational matters, including those defined in sections 319, 361, and 726; Education Code section 56055; Government Code section 7579.5; and title 20 (commencing with section 1400) of the United States Code and part 300 (commencing with section 300.1) of title 34 of the Code of Federal Regulations.
-The educational representative holds educational and privacy rights as the child's parent as defined in title 20 United States Code section 1232g and 34 Code of Federal Regulations section 99.3.
+(13)"Educational rights holder" means the adult identified or appointed by the court to make educational or developmental-services decisions for a child, nonminor, or nonminor dependent.
+If the court limits a parent's or guardian's decisionmaking rights and appoints an educational rights holder, the appointed rights holder acts as the child's or youth's parent, spokesperson, decision maker, and "authorized representative" as described in sections 4512(j) and 4701.6(b) in regard to all matters related to educational or developmental-services needs, including those described in sections 319, 361, 726, 4512, 4646-4648, and 4700-4731; Education Code sections 56028(b)(2), 56050, and 56055; Government Code sections 7579.5 and 7579.6; chapter 33 (commencing with section 1400) of title 20 of the United States Code; and part 300 (commencing with section 300.1) of title 34 of the Code of Federal Regulations, unless the court orders otherwise.
+An appointed educational rights holder is entitled to access to educational and developmental-services records and information to the extent permitted by law, including by sections 4514 and 5328, and to the same extent as a parent, as that term is used in title 20 United States Code section 1232g and defined in title 34 Code of Federal Regulations part 99.3.

 (14)"Foster care" means residential care provided in any of the settings described in section 11402.